What is a naturopathic doctor?

 What makes a naturopathic doctor different?

-Though there are key differences between a naturopathic physician and a conventional doctor, naturopathic physicians are licensed to provide much of the same care!
+Though there are key differences between a naturopathic doctor and a conventional doctor, naturopathic doctors are licensed to provide much of the same care!
 In Arizona, where Dr. Dean is licensed, naturopathic physicians can order labs and imaging, prescribe medications, diagnose conditions, and make referrals.
 In addition to these, naturopathic physicians in AZ can choose to perform minor surgical procedures (removing moles, cysts, etc.), perform acupuncture, recommend therapeutic diets tailored to your specific needs, prescribe nutritional supplements, prescribe herbal medicine (supplements, tinctures, teas), order and administer IVs, and much more!
+In Indiana, however, naturopathic doctors are not licensed at all (see note below).

 Why choose Dr. Dean?